Statistical testing of random number generators and their improvement using randomness extraction: RNG Descriptions

-\subsection{Intel RDSEED}
+\subsection{Intel~RDSEED}

-Intel manufacture a hardware RNG based on thermal noise, which is present in their computer processing units.
-This true-RNG is constructed as follows, although a more in-depth description can be found in \cite{hamburg2012analysis}\@. \begin{enumerate} \item Initial weak randomness is generated from an entropy source.
-This source is a self-clocking circuit designed such that, when the clock is running, the circuit enters a meta-stable state, which then resolves to one of two possible states - determined randomly by thermal noise.
+Intel manufactures a hardware RNG based on thermal noise, which is present in their computer processing units.
+This true-RNG is constructed as follows, although~a more in-depth description can be found in~\cite{jun1999intel, hamburg2012analysis}\@. \setlist{nolistsep} \begin{enumerate}[noitemsep] \item Initial weak randomness is generated from an entropy source.
+This source is a self-clocking circuit designed such that, when the clock is running, the~circuit enters a meta-stable state, which then resolves to one of two possible states---determined randomly by thermal noise.
 The state in which the circuit resolves is the random bit output from the entropy source.
-This self-clocking occurs irregularly at around 3 GHz. \item Health and swellness checks, which are very simple statistical tests, with the goal of detecting critical failure in the entropy source. \item Processing of randomness through a cryptographic hash function. \end{enumerate} A user then calls randomness from the true-RNG by using RDSEED\@.
-An in-depth description of all the above steps can be found in \cite{jun1999intel} and \cite{hamburg2012analysis}\@. \\
+This self-clocking occurs irregularly at around 3 GHz. \item Health and swellness checks are performed, which are very simple statistical tests, with~the goal of detecting critical failures in the entropy source. \item Cryptographic processing of the randomness with AES is performed. \end{enumerate}

-Using the Intel true-RNG, we are unable to output raw randomness from the entropy source.
-The best we can do is use RDSEED.
-In this case, some post-processing has already been performed (as described above)\@.
-Some independent analysis of the quality of the Intel true-RNG has been done, including \cite{hamburg2012analysis} and \cite{shrimpton2015provable}, where the former find that the min-entropy rate of RDSEED is around $0.65$, which is similar to our result (see \Cref{sec:rng-analysis})\@.
+A user requests randomness from the true-RNG via the RDSEED instruction.
+Using Intel's true-RNG, we cannot directly output raw randomness from the entropy source; the best available option is RDSEED, which includes some level of post-processing (as described above).
+Independent analyses of the Intel true-RNG's quality, including~\cite{hamburg2012analysis,shrimpton2015provable}, report a min-entropy rate for RDSEED of around 0.65, closely matching our result (see \Cref{sec:rng-analysis}).